active-interest/seo-ultimate/readme.txt

 * Bugfix: Fixed "string offset" fatal error that appeared on certain setups

 = Version 2.4 (May 28, 2010) =
-* SEO Feature: Added nofollow option for Deeplink Juggernaut links
+* Feature: Added nofollow option for Deeplink Juggernaut links

 = Version 2.3 (May 26, 2010) =
-* SEO Feature: Meta robots tags (index/noindex and follow/nofollow) can now be set for each post or page via the "SEO Settings" box
+* Feature: Meta robots tags (index/noindex and follow/nofollow) can now be set for each post or page via the "SEO Settings" box
 * Behavior Change: Since the Noindex Manager's advertised functionality is controlling the "noindex" attribute only, its behavior has been changed to output "noindex,follow" where it previously outputted "noindex,nofollow"

 = Version 2.2 (May 24, 2010) =
-* SEO Feature: Deeplink Juggernaut now has a links-per-post limiter option
+* Feature: Deeplink Juggernaut now has a links-per-post limiter option
 * Bugfix: The current tab is now maintained when submitting a tabbed form twice in a row
 * Bugfix: When a module page reloads after submitting a tabbed form, the screen no longer jumps part-way down the page